cg505/KSTable/kstable-spec.md

 ## Motivation

 [K-Shoot MANIA](https://www.kshootmania.com/) and [Unnamed SDVX Clone](https://github.com/Drewol/unnamed-sdvx-clone) are two games that provide a similar gameplay experience and use [the same charting format](https://github.com/m4saka/ksh/blob/master/ksh_format.md).
-There are many ommunity-made charts for these games (which we will call KSM charts for simplicity).
+There are many community-made charts for these games (which we will call KSM charts for simplicity).
 KSM charts include difficulty levels assigned by the chart author - but singular ratings from 1-20 are often insufficient or inaccurate in describing the difficulty of a chart.

 BMS has solved a similar problem by introducing "difficulty tables".
 A difficulty table is a centralized set of chart ratings.
-The table itself does not define the charts - they usually provided elsewhere for download, and a chart can have multiple different chart ratings in various tables.
+The table itself does not define the charts - they usually provided elsewhere for download, and one chart can have multiple different chart ratings in various tables.

 Some difficulty tables have already been established for KSM charts - for instance, the [os/us tables](https://docs.google.com/spreadsheets/u/1/d/e/2PACX-1vRH1beDh3I76qS-UUppW4_GibEj9bBDgcpO1XM4SrMylnSZYjyPjPYcMuQHaMrB-JGpIdsZtb-0wzmp/pubhtml) or the older [insane KSM table](https://docs.google.com/spreadsheets/d/1vdYPSEtdv1ngOUuspoKdOndFlFtFXjHbAeND_ujpock/htmlview).